 That’s when it struck me!
 Why not constructive transparency?

-With a tool that can identify multiple inter-connections [causal relationships] within a complex system – such as a bank – and measure the number, nature and integrity of interactions within entire ecosystems, systems, networks, sub-systems, processes, etc. it would be track multiple counter-party arrangements.
+With a tool that can identify interdependencies and inter-connections [causal relationships] within a complex system – such as a bank – and measure the number, nature and integrity of dynamic interactions within entire ecosystems, systems, networks, sub-systems, processes, etc. it is possible to track multiple counter-party arrangements.